WJ714/Bridginggap-flux/README.md

 ### 🎯 Tutorial outcomes
 - Comprehension: Understand FLUXNET data products (data structure, key variables, uncertainty, qualify flags, etc);
 - Application: Work in groups to utilize FLUXNET data from your study sites;
-- Analysis: Explore temporal trends in meteorological and flux data at selected study sites;
+- Analysis: Explore temporal trends in meteorological and flux data for your study sites;

 ### 📘 Tutorial Guide
 - In `FLUXNET.rmd`, we provide examples to plot FLUXNET data for `US-Syv`.
 You can use the examples as a starting point, discuss with your group, and explore other ways of plotting to better understand your study site.